mirzaie-mehdi/From-Conda-to-CreatePackage-Python/docs/Deployment_Infrastructure.md

 ## What is a Virtual Machine?
 <a name="vm"></a>

 A **Virtual Machine (VM)** is a fully isolated computer environment running inside a physical machine.
 It behaves like a real computer—with its own CPU, RAM, storage, operating system, and network interface.

 ### You can think of a VM as:

-- A remote computer you log into
+#### **1️⃣ A remote computer you log into**
+A Virtual Machine behaves just like a physical computer, but it exists *somewhere else*—in a datacenter or in the cloud.
+It has its own:

+- Operating system (often Ubuntu/Linux)
+- CPU cores
+- RAM
+- Disk storage
+- Network interface

+You connect to it using **SSH**, which means:

+- You can work on the VM from anywhere
+- Your laptop becomes only a “window” into the VM
+- Training jobs continue running even if you close your laptop

+A VM is essentially your **remote workstation** for ML.

+---

-- A controlled and reproducible computing environment
+#### **2️⃣ A controlled and reproducible computing environment**
+A laptop changes constantly (OS updates, Python conflicts, limited resources).
+A VM is different: it stays **stable and consistent**.

+A VM provides:

+- A fixed Python environment
+- Stable versions of CUDA, drivers, and libraries
+- Shared datasets accessible to multiple users
+- No unexpected system updates
+- An isolated environment that does not depend on your laptop

+This makes it ideal for **reproducible experiments**, a key MLOps requirement.
+If your code runs today on the VM, it will run the same way tomorrow—
+because nothing changes unless *you* change it.

+---

-- A place to run ML workloads without relying on your laptop
+#### **3️⃣ A place to run ML workloads without relying on your laptop**

-VMs are used heavily in cloud platforms such as Azure, AWS, and GCP.
+Laptops have limitations:

+- Limited RAM
+- No or limited GPU
+- Limited CPU power
+- Overheating
+- Battery draining
+- Sleep mode interrupts long training runs

+A VM solves these problems:

+- Can have large amounts of RAM
+- Can include powerful CPUs or multiple GPUs
+- Runs **24/7** without interruption
+- Can handle big datasets and heavy training workloads
+- Supports multiple notebooks/scripts running at once
+- Can host ML services such as MLflow, MinIO, FastAPI, or databases

+A VM becomes your **primary compute engine**,
+while your laptop becomes simply a **client**.

+---

+### ⭐ Summary
+A Virtual Machine is:

+> **A powerful, stable, always-on remote computer used to run machine learning tasks, experiments, and services—without depending on your laptop’s hardware.**

+VMs are fundamental to modern ML engineering and MLOps.

 ---